faenrandir/a_careful_examination/documents/book_of_mormon/response_to_lds_living_article_evidence_support_the_book_of_mormon.md

 The problem is that there is no indisputable evidence that horses existed by the time that Nephi arrived (~600 BC) as described in 1 Nephi:

-> 1Ne 18:25 - "And it came to pass that we did find upon the land of promise, as we journeyed in the wilderness, that there were beasts in the forests of every kind, both the cow and the ox, and the ass and the horse..."
+> 1 Nephi 18:25 - "And it came to pass that we did find upon the land of promise, as we journeyed in the wilderness, that there were beasts in the forests of every kind, both the cow and the ox, and the ass and the horse..."